Insurance relief in Iran nuclear deal may lift oil sales

 Several European energy giants had planned multi-billion dollar investments over the last decade to help develop Iranian reserves, which could significantly improve global energy supplies over the long term.

-U.S. pressure drove European energy companies away from Iran in the late 2000s, however, for fear of jeopardizing their interests in the U.S. market if they stayed.
+U.S. pressure drove European energy companies away from Iran in the late 2000s, however, for fear of jeopardising their interests in the U.S. market if they stayed.

 Western bans on investment in or provision of technical services to Iran's energy sector remain firmly in place, and western energy giants who are keen to go into Iran as soon as sanctions are lifted will have to wait.